BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 ##### Resetting start times:

 To be honest, this tool is mainly just meant to make it easier to place all of your effect components at the end of the existing timeline.
 That's what the "Reset Start Time" option is for!
 This option will clear the existing start time, and replace it with the time offset you set in the input box.
-It will also preserve the timing of all your effect components in relation to that new start time.
+It will  preserve the timing of all your effect components in relation to that new start time.

 This function will make it so you can grab the last end time of your existing timeline file, input that as your time offset, check the Reset Start Times box, and set all of your effect components to start directly after the end of the existing timeline.